Le-Jared/Le-Jared/README.md

 <img  src="./thoughtworks-gif_dribbble.gif" height="290px" align="right" />

-- 🔭 I’m an agile learner who started in Finance and transitioned to Software Engineering and now doing both
+- 🔭 I’m a quick and curious learner who started in Finance and transitioned to Software Engineering.
+Now I'm doing both!

-- 👨🏻‍💻 I’m looking to put my unique blend of skills to use
+- 👨🏻‍💻 Having experience in both worlds, I’m looking to put my unique blend of skills to work

-- 🌱 Love learning and experimenting on new projects
+- 🌱 I'm innovative and experimenting on new projects

-- ⚡ I enjoy diving 🤿 and reading 📖
+- ⚡ I enjoy diving 🤿 and reading 📖 when I'm not touching code

 ## Technologies and Tools I use:
 <p align="left">